Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_p_pivotal_engines/part_02_world_class_problem_solving_engine/s1_3_the_path_that_emerges_where_none_was_before.md

 With every fall, it learned to stand,
 To draw a map with unseen hand.
 Not backward traced, nor forward guessed,
-But traced in truth where failure pressed.
+But etched where pressure pulled and pressed.

 It watched the threads that bent, not broke,
 And found in cracks the voice that spoke.